Feature #1036

 Just one thing: when implementing energy dispersion we should always have the possibility to switch it off, mainly for computational speed reasons, but also for comparison reasons.
 Shouldn’t be complicated to implement, by maybe needs a flag that can be toggled by a specific GCTAResponse method.

-#10 Updated by Deil Christoph almost 11 years ago
+#10 Updated by Deil Christoph about 11 years ago

 I think we’d like to use RMFs for energy resolution, at least to start with.